LifeOfPunk/my_competencies/README.md

 Theoretically become a planet race humanity will need to structurate huge TB of data which will need to be obviously reliable.
 In another way we may collide with a lot of mistakes and misunderstandings.
 It’s absolutely crucial to obtain data own, maintain and service it.
 No matter monetary transactions or pictures of bugs.

-Of course it's a bit responsebility for future generation and our task don't disappoint them.
+Of course it's a big responsibility for future generation and our task don't disappoint them.

+**My main task** is explore new technologies, tell them to people as a conclusion make it real.
+In additional main problems a natural pollution, deforestation, resources balance are also very important and can be solved with great decantralised community that will have resources to make it.

+**My desire and goals**
+Of course I understand that need to be knowledgeable in techical questions, that's why currently I really interesting in developing and learning  Solidity, SQL and Python with contionsly growing in my present skills.

 # My constributions
 **Goldfich Ambassador Programm** where I explained some basic things about the project and did interesting articles with media explanations.